TLCFEM/suanPan-Manual/docs/Tutorial/Obtain.md

 set OMP_NUM_THREADS=6
 ```

 On Linux, the dynamic loading path need to be set so that dynamic libraries such as `libtbb.so` can be successfully found.
+If the software is installed via snap, it is automatically done.
+Alternatively, users can execute the program via the provided `suanPan.sh` script.

 ```bash
 # current path contains suanPan